Hohhot: Education

+Hohhot has hosted the 39th China Adolescents Science & Technology Innovation Contest and had hosted it 2 times before.

 Sports

 Hohhot lacked a professional soccer team until Shenyang Dongjin F.C. relocated to Hohhot, changing their name to Hohhot Dongjin, in 2012.
 They played at Hohhot City Stadium, which was newly built in 2007.
 The club finished in the bottom of the league in the 2012 season and was and relegated to League Two.
 After playing half a season at Hohhot in 2013, the team relocated to Liaoning and chose Benxi City Stadium as their new home court.

 On 14 January 2015, Taiyuan Zhongyou Jiayi F.C. moved to Hohhot and changed their name to Nei Mongu Zhongyou F.C.
 The team play in China League One and chose Hohhot City Stadium as their home in 2015.
 The team had been first established as Shanxi Jiayi F.C. on 8 October 2011.

 Notable landmarks

 There were over 50 Ming and Qing Buddhist temples and towers in Guihua and Suiyuan.